loyalperson/TradeNote/README.md

 ### Backup mongoDB
 Additionally, you can, and should, backup your database.

 For convenience, here is an example using [s3cmd](https://s3tools.org/s3cmd "s3cmd") for backing up your database.
-As this is not part of the TradeNote projet, I will unfortunately not be able to provide support on this part.
+As this is not part of the NoeticTrader projet, I will unfortunately not be able to provide support on this part.
 But you will find more information about this on google and stackoverflow.
 1. Install [s3cmd](https://s3tools.org/s3cmd "s3cmd")
 2. Configure the s3cfg config file
 3. Run the [bash file](https://github.com/Eleven-Trading/TradeNote/blob/main/backup-mongodb.sh "bash file") with the correct variables